 Why the Song Still Matter

-The Song Dynasty’s contributions aren’t just ancient curiosities.
-Their emphasis on education, urban living, technology, and the arts laid the groundwork for much of East Asian civilization—and they did it all while Europe was still trying to figure out how to bathe regularly.
+The Song Dynasty’s contributions aren’t just ancient curiosities gathering dust in museums.
+Their emphasis on education, urban living, technology, and the arts laid the groundwork for much of East Asian civilization.
+And they did it all while Europe was still trying to figure out how to bathe regularly and not die from plague every few decades.

-So the next time you hear someone talk about “golden ages,” remember that innovation doesn’t always come with fireworks.
+So the next time you hear someone talk about “golden ages,” remember that innovation doesn’t always come with fireworks and conquest.
 Sometimes it arrives in the soft scratch of a brush on silk, in the hiss of boiling tea, in the quiet dignity of a society that loved books more than battles.

 Sources: